leochilds/learnyounode-walkthrough/4. My First Asynchronous IO/walkthrough.md

 })
 ```

 Now, we have an asychronous process doing the same thing as before.
 If you have a look at the official solution, you will see that `process.argv[2]` has been assigned to the variable `file`.
-This is could for reading the code and easily reusing the  file name.
+This is good for reading the code and easily reusing the  file name.

 If you are having problems, make sure you delcared your fs variable.
 You still need the file system module.